SWIMMING

 While both athletes who qualify via relays and via Universality are next in the priority order after athletes with OQTs, the OCT is addressed here due to its direct relation to the overall quota of 852 athletes in Paris 2024.

 Following the end of the qualification period and in the event that the quota of 852 athletes is not reached after application of the first three categories of paragraph D: Qualification Pathway, World Aquatics will then invite athletes who have equalled or bettered an OCT, until the total quota of 852 athletes is reached.
+OCT invitations will be allocated in the following manner:

 RELAY QUALIFICATION

 There shall be a maximum of sixteen (16) qualified teams in each relay event.
+Each NOC may enter only one (1) team in each relay event.

-At the conclusion of the World Aquatics Championships 2024 in Doha (QAT), if there is a tie in any of the relay events for the final place for the Olympic Games Paris 2024, all NOCs involved in the tie will conduct a head-to-head swim-off in that event to determine the final invitation.
+At the conclusion of the World Aquatics Championships Doha 2024, if there is a tie in any of the relay events for the final place for the Olympic Games Paris 2024, all NOCs involved in the tie will conduct a head-to-head swim-off in that event to determine the final invitation.
 This swim-off will be conducted on a date and time that is mutually agreeable to all involved NOCs, though World Aquatics will have the final approval of this date and time.

-If any of the qualified teams, both from the World Aquatics Championships Fukuoka 2023, or the remaining thirteen (13) teams which qualify via the World Aquatics Championships 2024 in Doha (QAT) do not accept the invitation for participation in Paris 2024 for any reason, the next eligible team with the fastest times based upon the results achieved in their performances in the competition(s) approved by the World Aquatics Executive, will be offered the relay team place.
+If any of the qualified teams do not accept the invitation for participation in Paris 2024 for any reason, the next eligible team with the fastest times achieved in the combine rankings of the preliminary heats and finals of the World Aquatics Championships Fukuoka 2023 and the World Aquatics Championships Doha 2024 will be offered the relay team place.

 The relay place is allocated to the NOC.